UnrealContainers/unrealcontainers.github.io/collections/_docs/obtaining-images/write-your-own.md

 - If it is feasible to do so, we recommend restricting support to Windows Server 2019 and newer.
 There are several reasons for this:

   - Windows Server 2019 introduced the [mcr.microsoft.com/windows](https://hub.docker.com/_/microsoft-windows) base image, which provides a number of DLL files required by the Unreal Engine.
-This base image can either be used directly or the DLL files can be copied into the [mcr.microsoft.com/windows/servercore](https://hub.docker.com/_/microsoft-windows-servercore) base image to minimise the final image size.
+This base image can either be used directly or the relevant DLL files can be copied into the [mcr.microsoft.com/windows/servercore](https://hub.docker.com/_/microsoft-windows-servercore) base image to minimise the final image size.
 When building images for older versions of Windows Server, only the [mcr.microsoft.com/windows/servercore](https://hub.docker.com/_/microsoft-windows-servercore) base image is available and the required DLL files must be copied from another source, such as the host system.

   - Container images built for one version of Windows Server [are not compatible with other versions of Windows Server](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility), except through the use of Hyper-V isolation mode.
 Every additional version of Windows Server that you support multiplies the number of configurations that need to be built and tested, increasing maintenance requirements.